 COVID-19 and Your Library

 As of Monday, July 6, the Library is open to the public!
-The Library continues to operate with modified hours and is open from 10am-7pm.
+The Library is open from 10am-9pm Monday through Thursday and 10-5 Friday and Saturday.
 Social distancing is expected by all in the building.
 Occupancy is reduced to 50% capacity to maintain social distancing.
 This means 26 people may be in the building at any given time for an hour at a time.
 After closing, the building is cleaned and all high-traffic areas and surfaces are disinfected.

 Computers Usage: You are able to use computers without appointments, but appointments are still preferred.
 In order to observe social distancing, there are plexiglass dividers between computer stations and we are still at half-computer capacity.
 If you need a staff member to provide assistance, you must be wearing a mask (as will staff).
 Staff members cannot handle the mouse or any other part of the computer unless there is a hardware problem.
 Computers are cleaned after each use.